 Related article: HPA axis genes.

-Anxiety disorders such as panic attacks, post-traumatic stress disorder (PTSD), or generalized anxiety disorder are characterized by low GABA levels in certain brain regions.[ref]
+Anxiety disorders like panic attacks, post-traumatic stress disorder (PTSD), or generalized anxiety disorder are characterized by low GABA levels in certain brain regions.[ref]

 Additionally, people with an anxiety disorder may have overactivation in the amygdala caused by low GABA.[ref]